MikeKSmith/The_Lazy_Producer/docs/007-Tools-Modulators.md

 <img src="./images/Zebralette.png" width="100%" />

 This opens up huge potential for modulating pretty much anything you see in the Ableton interface.
-You can even modulate the track volume sliders, panning, effect sends etc. I have used this approach in the past to modulate track volume so that a generative patch could play for an arbitrary amount of time with the volume levels fading in and out.

 ## LFO

 Low Frequency Oscillation (LFO) modulation is one of the oldest forms used in synthesisers.
-In Ableton Live 11 this is presented as a separate ***audio*** utility plugin.
+In Ableton Live 11 this is presented as a separate ***audio*** utility plugin (Max for Live plugin called "LFO").
 Because it is an audio plugin it has to come ***after*** instruments and effects.
-There is a Max for Live plugin called LFO MIDI if you need it to come before instruments.
+There is another Max for Live plugin called LFO MIDI if you need it to come before instruments.
 LFOs are a key element of a modular synth rig.
 They can be and often are used to modulate pretty much anything.
 The LFO in Ableton Live can be used in pretty much the same way.

 The Ableton LFO is a really neat tool and illustrates some features that we'll see again and again in other modulators in this section.
 In the top left of the first LFO here you can see the parameter that is being affected by the LFO.
 In the screenshot below it's changing the Filter Cutoff in the Instrument Rack to its left.
 I have changed the minimum and maximum value from 30% to 80% in order to avoid extreme values of filter cutoff.
 It's often a good idea to tailor the range of values that the LFO is working across as often you want to avoid the extremes.
 In the bottom left of the device you'll see the Rate at which the LFO is cycling.
 In this example it's going to go through a full cycle (of the Sine wave) every 6 bars.
 If you click on the box with three horizontal lines in the top right of the LFO it will open a page (as seen in the second LFO) where you can assign other parameters to be affected by the same LFO.
-Not that the second LFO here is changing the Depth of the first LFO and the Offset.
+Note that the second LFO here is changing the Depth of the first LFO and the Offset.
 This means that the first LFO doesn't just cycle predictably from minimum to maximum and back, but instead wobbles in a slightly more interesting way.
 So one LFO might be too predictable, but using two and using one to modulate the other can bring just enough unpredictability to keep the result interesting.

 <img src="./images/LFO.png" width="100%" />